quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet Type Modifier (PTM):

-: The packet type modifier to be used.
+: The packet type modifier to be used alongside the token.

-Alternative Initial Salt:
+Seeded Initial Salt:

-: The alternative initial salt to be used.
+: The initial salt to be used to be used alongide the token.

 Token Length: